chiefenne/PyAero/docs/ui_GUI.rst

 Toolbox Functions
 -----------------

-The toolbox functions are arranged at the left border of the GUI (see also :ref:`figure_main_screen`) The toolbox is the main working area when generating meshes with `PyAero <index.html>`_.
+The toolbox functions are arranged at the left border of the GUI.
+The toolbox is the main working area when generating meshes with `PyAero <index.html>`_.
 The complete functionality like splining, refining, contour analysis and meshing are operated there.
 See the animation below to get an overview on the options available in the toolbox.

 .. _toolbox_functions:
 .. figure::  images/toolbox_animated.gif